Polish name: Suffix -ski/-ska

+Other common surname suffixes are -czyk, -czek, -czak, -czuk, and -wicz.

 History, heraldry, and clan names

 Family names first appeared in Poland around the 13th century and were only used by the upper social classes of society.
 Over time the Polish nobility became grouped into heraldic clans (Polish ród herbowy) whose names survived in their shared coats of arms.
 Members of one clan could split into separate families with different surnames, usually derived from the name of their holdings or estates.
 Sometimes the family name and the clan name (associated with the arms) would be used together and form a double-barrelled name.
 The opposite process happened as well: different families may have joined a heraldic clans by the means of heraldic adoption.